So You Wanna Start a Winery?

 I would start a folder under the bookmarks tab on your computer and bookmark a link to our home page.

-There are three classic ways to start a winery:
+There are four traditional ways to start a winery:

 There are many resources available to you when looking to start a vineyard.
-The number of questions relevant to site selection, soil conditioning, aspect, varietal compatibility, rootstock or nursery stock selection, spacing, trellising, canopy management, disease prevention or treatment, etc. is seemingly limitless.
-The best thing you can do is consult academia prior to buying anything.
+The number of questions relevant to site selection, soil conditioning, aspect, varietal compatibility, rootstock or nursery stock selection, spacing, trellising, canopy management, pest potential, disease prevention or treatment, etc. is seemingly limitless.
+Many people consult academia prior to buying anything.
 Your state or regional resources for agriculture are probably more helpful than you imagine.
+This does not preclude the need for asking an expert what to do to align your vineyard with your planned harvest method.

 The vineyard is already planted?
 Sell fruit starting in year three, use the money from the fruit to show revenue, then: